LordFitoi/GramaticalSimilarityFilter/README.md

 * Are similar <-> output >= bias

-Glosary:
+# Evaluation Functions

-- **Evaluation function:** It is a mathematical function which serves to control the behavior of the analysis in the metric.
+It is a mathematical function which serves to control the behavior of the analysis in the metric.

+* **Cuadratic Evaluation:** f(x) = x^2, It makes the relationship between two groups easily distinguishable.

 > **Note: We can put manually the bias value, but i recomment to use optimization techniquies, because performance is strongly